I am a Mdewakanton Dakota rights activist with several

 C. D. Floro, the editor of the Sisseton-Wahpeton "Sioux" Tribe's Lake Traverse Reservation newspaper,

-a newspaper named Sota, recently gave his support
+a newspaper named Sota Iya Ye Yapi, has given his support

-for the effort to change the name of the "Rum" River to Wakan River, and he also published my latest
+for the effort to change the name of the "Rum" River to Wakan River, and he has also published several

 Lake Traverse Reservation is located in South Dakota and is home to 10,840 Sisseton-Wahpeton